Our goal for Science education is that children become scientifically literate citizens who understand the world around them, by developing:

 Inquiry led learning

 Investigations are conducted in all year groups to enable the development of scientific enquiry.
 Sessions will often begin with a question, for example: ‘Which object will melt the fastest?’.
-Children will be encouraged to apply their scientific knowledge to discover the answer to the question using the large bank of resources available to all classes in our Morris Building, a learning space dedicated to science.
+Children will be encouraged to apply their scientific knowledge to discover the answer to the question using the large bank of resources available to all classes in our Morris Building.

 STEM Project